-- Loading docks: - Loading dock 1 and 2 No more than 1 vehicle delivery in any 15 minute period during the night time period (10pm-7am). - Loading dock 3 No more than one semi-trailer delivery per night. - Line the underside of the slab over Loading Dock 3 with noise absorptive material (Anticon building blanket or Tontine Acoustisorb 2 insulation with perforated foil lining). - Trucks should be directed to/from the centre via Edinburgh Road to avoid travelling through residential areas. - Car park ramps minimum 1.2m high screen around the perimeter to the ramps to provide a line of sight screen between the ramp deck and any nearby residential development.
-Screen may consist of a masonry wall or other imperforate material. - Detailed assessment of mechanical plant should be conducted at CC stage to determine acoustic treatments (if any) necessary to ensure compliance with acoustic criteria set out in section 5.
+- Loading docks: - Loading dock 1 and 2 No more than 1 vehicle delivery in any 15 minute period during the night time period (10pm-7am). - Loading dock 3 No more than one semi-trailer delivery per night. - Line the underside of the slab over Loading Dock 3 with noise absorptive material (Anticon building blanket or Tontine Acoustisorb 2 insulation with perforated foil lining). - Trucks should be directed to/from the centre via Edinburgh Road to avoid travelling through residential areas. - Car park ramps: - Minimum 1.2m high screen/balustrade around the perimeter to the ramps to provide a line of sight screen between the ramp deck and any nearby residential development.
+Screen may consist of a masonry wall or other imperforate material. - Provided that the screen/balustrade is constructed to the height specified above, noise from vehicles on the ramps will comply with DECCW acoustic guidelines.
+We note that the DOP has raised concern regarding the potential for noise impacts form the operation of the car park ramps.
+While the noise screen referred to above should provide satisfactory noise attenuation, there is still scope for further reduction in noise levels in the event that noise form the ramps causes disturbance.
+This could include use of noise absorptive lining fixed to the underside of any ramp/structure above, or increasing the height of the balustrade, for ramps with no structure over.
+However, in our opinion, provided that there are no sheet metal speed bumps or excessive changes in gradient likely to create an impact noise from cars bottoming out, there is little proposed to DECCW acoustic guidelines being exceeded. - Detailed assessment of mechanical plant should be conducted at CC stage to determine acoustic treatments (if any) necessary to ensure compliance with acoustic criteria set out in section 5.